 Proposition 2.
-Let D be a dataset of n fully observed records that are an iid sample of some faithful distribution $\mathbb{P}(\cdot)$.
+Let D be a dataset of n iid fully observed samples of some faithful distribution $\mathbb{P}(\cdot)$.
 Let f be a locally consistent scoring function.
 SGS returns a perfect map of $\mathbb{P}(\cdot)$ as both the sample size n and the number of restarts r grow large.

 Recall that a faithful distribution admits a unique perfect map corresponding to the optimal structure.
-Compared to the GES algorithm [4], which offers the same optimality guarantee within a two-phase greedy search, SGS chooses the orientation of some compelled arcs5 of the true DAG at random, whereas GES waits while no v-structures impose orientation constraints.
+Compared to the GES algorithm [3], which offers the same optimality guarantee within a two-phase greedy search, SGS chooses the orientation of some compelled arcs5 of the true DAG at random, whereas GES waits while no v-structures impose orientation constraints.
 See an example in Figure 1.

 Notice that neither GES nor SGS find an optimal structure in polynomial time in the worst case, even when using a constant time consistent scoring function and a faithful distribution6.
-In general, without the faithfulness assumption, learning the optimal structure is NP-hard even when the sample size is large and when each node has at most k parents, for all $k \ge 3$ [5].
+In general, without the faithfulness assumption, learning the optimal structure is NP-hard even when the sample size is large and when each node has at most k parents, for all $k \ge 3$ [4].

-In the experiments, we show that a small number of restarts r allows to find DAGs with better scores than GES, especially when the sample size n is limited.
-In this case, GES found a local optimum and SGS is able to find other better local optima thanks to randomization, being not totally greedy in the space of score-equivalent networks.
-This was also observed in [22].
+We observe in the experiments that a small number of restarts r allows to find DAGs with better scores than GES, especially when the sample size n is limited, in this case GES found a local optimum and SGS is able to find other better local optimu thanks to randomization.
+This was also observed in [21].

-When the sample size is small the learning problem becomes more difficult: the empirical distribution may be far from a perfect map resulting in many local optima and the scoring function is no more consistent, i.e. the likelihood does not dominate the penalty term which is a non additive function of the parent variable domain sizes [4].
+When the sample size is small the learning problem becomes more difficult: the empirical distribution may be far from a perfect map resulting in many local optima and the scoring function is no more consistent, i.e. the likelihood does not dominate the penalty term of the scoring function which increases with the parent variable domain sizes [3].
 In this complex situation, we propose a new operator to escape from some local optima.